-I made a little DIY wall hanging with wooden beads to go above the bed in Eleanor’s bedroom.
-You might have spotted it in my One Room Challenge reveal post.
-It was super simple and very last minute, but I love how it turned out.
+I made a DIY boho wall hanging with wooden beads to go above the bed in my daughter’s bedroom.
+It was very simple, and I love how it turned out.

 For Your Wall Hanging, You Will Need: